kosall5220/sep11-freedom-project/blog/entry02.md

 So far I learned how to add documents to my database, collect data in real time, and firebase queries.

 ### Next steps
-Now I plan to create my own mini projec (a to-do list) with Firebase.
+Now I plan to create my own mini project (a to-do list) with Firebase over winter break.

 [Previous](entry01.md) | [Next](entry03.md)